 Try not to get too caught up in what the ‘right’ answer is.
 Situational Judgement questions are really easy to overthink if you mull on them for too long, because you could always make an argument that something is more or less appropriate based on other factors.

 If you have time remaining, try to resist the urge to go over these Situational Judgement questions again and again.
-It might be more wise to use your time elsewhere.
+It might be wiser to use your time elsewhere.

 Loading More Content